By Matt Lalande in Personal Injury on January 01, 2021

-What we can say, confidently, is that if any law firm tells you what they think your case is worth, they simply do not know what they’re doing.
+What we can say, confidently, is that if any law firm tells you what they think your case is worth, they simply incorrect.
 Putting a dollar amount on a case is more art than science.
 There’s no worksheet or sliding scale to reference to.
 All we have to refer to is our experience, the upper limit set out by Supreme Court of Canada and ranges previously decided by our Courts.
 The valuation of damages, litigation risk, liability risk and collateral benefits (what your case numbers are offset by – ex: your wages are offset by your long-term disability) are all factors that need to be considered as your case progresses forward. we need to calculate present values of dollars and ontingencies.
 Some cases have liability issues.
 While we can estimate that your case may be worth a certain amount of money, that money could be cut short because it is discovered that the accident you are involved in might’ve been partially your fault or, you might not have been wearing a seatbelt.
 In that case any estimation is simply not predictable.

 Your recovery and overall medical and clinical evidence may change week to week.
 You may get better or you may get worse.
 The extent of injuries is always subject to change.
 Some people do heal in a short amount of time, while others are not so fortunate, and go on to develop permanent and chronic issues.

-There are many factors that go into determining what the value of your car accident case may be worth, but these values cannot be predicted until we reach the near end of your case.
+Again, there are many factors that go into determining what the value of your car accident case may be worth, but these values cannot be predicted until we reach the near end of your case.
 We can valuate our demands – i.e. how much we ask for, but this is never the same as what a case settles for or is provided by verdict.

 Our firm will never settle or resolve a complicated injury case before you reach a maximum medical recovery.
 With exception to catastrophically injured victims such as paraplegia, quadriplegia, amputation, blindness etc. – it is never any client’s best interest to resolve their case prior to knowing what the future will hold and obtaining a proper prognosis.

 We would try and estimate a range of damages as we approach the end of a person’s car accident case and after a person’s maximum medical recovery is clinically predictable.
-Imagine that a young 30 year old man gentleman, let’s name him Dan Steiner, suffers a partial spinal cord injury in an auto accident that rendered him paraplegic.
-Here is a rough estimation on how we would predict a range of damages for Mr. Steiner.
+Imagine that a young 30 year old man gentleman, let’s name him Ray Romano, suffers a partial spinal cord injury in an auto accident that rendered him paraplegic.
+Here is a rough estimation on how we would predict a range of damages for Mr. Romano: